hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_an_astronaut_standing_on_the_surface_68938bae-be07-4109-aa15-80a8f6bf1505-0_0.content.md

 # Discover the Wonders of Space with Our Space-Themed Website

 Welcome to our space-themed website, where you can explore the beauty and mystery of the universe from the comfort of your own home.
-Our website features a stunning photograph of an astronaut standing on the surface of the moon with Earth in the background as a captivating background for your browsing experience.
+Our website features a stunning photograph of an astronaut standing on the surface of the moon with Earth in the background as a Cap<wbr>ti<wbr>va<wbr>ting background for your browsing experience.

 ## Why Explore Space on Our Website?